 We produced the first edition of this booklet several years ago in response to many requests for a basic introduction to the manufacture of controlled impedance printed circuit boards (PCBs).
-In this second issue, we have added extra material to some sections and introduced a number of new topics to reflect the changes that have occurred in the industry over the last few years.
+In this third issue we have added extra material to some sections and introduced a number of new topics to reflect the changes that have occurred in the industry over the last few years, including measuring traces with thin copper and small geometries, plus a new section on the growing topic of insertion loss.
 We have tried to explain the most important concepts and address the most frequently asked questions with the minimum of technical jargon.